 However, Bitcoin ATMs are hard to find, and they are limited to only the countries that allow them.
 There are also many different types of Bitcoin ATMs, but most of them follow the same process:

-- Type your mobile number into the ATM
+Step 2.
+Type your mobile number into the ATM.

-- You will then receive a text message with a verification code
+Step 3.
+You will then receive a text message with a verification code.

-- The ATM will ask you for your Bitcoin wallet address
+Step 5.
+The ATM will ask you for your Bitcoin wallet address.

 Note: If you haven’t set up a Bitcoin wallet, then click the option that says, “I don’t have a bitcoin wallet address”.
 The ATM machine will then create a new Bitcoin wallet address for you, which you can print out.
 This printed-out paper will have the public and private keys to your Bitcoin wallet on it.
 Please keep this extra safe!

-- Enter your Bitcoin wallet address that you would like your Bitcoins to go to
+Step 6.
+Enter the Bitcoin wallet address that you would like your Bitcoins to go to.

-- Put your cash into the ATM machine
+Step 7.
+Put your cash into the ATM machine.

-- Press “Send” and Bitcoins will be sent to you immediately
+Step 8.
+Press “Send”, and the BTC will be sent to you immediately.

 And there you have it, another way how to buy Bitcoins with cash!
 Simple, right?